I couldn’t pin down exactly when it registered, but I distinctly remember the clarity of when it hit me.

 Get social and find some new inspiration.
-Even if you’re not that into Pinterest, give it a go and use their search function.
+Even if you’re not that into Pinterest, give it a go, and use their search function.
 Instagram is a favorite because there are hundreds of SLPs posting daily.
-You can search specific hashtags such as #speechtherapy #slpbloggers #slpeeps to name a few and see what pops up.
+You can search for specific hashtags such as #speechtherapy #slpbloggers #slpeeps, to name a few, and see what pops up.
 I get tons of simple ideas from creative SLPs.
 Facebook is great for the groups that you can join related to your niche and interests.
-I’m in an SLP app group and love that people can just ask and share what they are using.
+I’m in an SLP app group and love that people can ask and share what they are using.

 ACTION: Explore your social media options – optimize the SEARCH function and learn how to save what you see

 Change your therapy style and try out a new program or approach.
 Not every approach suits every student, and sometimes you can get tunnel vision doing the same type of therapy all of the time.
 Trying something new can be scary, but it can make you so much more well-rounded and continues to add to your ‘bag’ of tricks.

 ACTION: Think of an area that you like or would be useful to your caseload and be active in doing some PD.

 #8 Ask a teacher